astonge/wpbrute/README.md

 I read somewhere in passing that during a CTF, someone had written a multi-threaded python script for checking Wordpress login/passwords.. well, it just kinda stuck in my head.
 I was very interested in see how fast it would be, how many threads would be too much for the webserver/wordpress/wordfence.

-Wordpress is running from a docker container.
-Just run
+Wordpress/mysql is running from a docker container.

 ```
 docker-compose up -d
 ```

-and it should be up on port 8000.
+Should get it up and running on port 8000

-#### First test.
+### First test:
 Took seven hours for the script to complete with a 1 million passwords, but since I didnt have global checks, I'm not sure when the password was found.
 *d'oh*